 (If you’ve missed the beginning of The End, start with this link)

 She opened her eyes, only to close them again.
 The daylight hurt.
-That’d teach her to fall asleep with the shutters open.
+That would teach her to fall asleep with the shutters open.
 The alarm clock read 10:23.
-How long was she going to last if she kept on like this?
-Less than five hours of sleep per night – well, morning.
+How long would she last if she kept this up?
+Less than five hours of sleep a night – well, morning.
 That was not sustainable.

-She sighed a little too emphatically, pushed back the bed sheets, and put her feet on the floor.
-She stood up, stretched again, and noticed that she wore her burgundy satin nightie.
-She had no memory of putting it on, but it meant she hadn’t fallen asleep with her clothes on.
+She sighed a little too emphatically, pushed back the sheets, and put her feet on the floor.
+She stood up, stretched again, and noticed that she was wearing her burgundy satin nightgown.
+She had no memory of putting it on, but that meant she hadn’t fallen asleep with her clothes on.
 That had to count for something.

-She spent the following minute staring at the back of a book that she had never read and that gathered dust on the shelf.
-Then, she finally headed for the bathroom.
-The mirror revealed exactly what she feared.
-The mascara around her eyes and on her cheeks sure drew interesting patterns.
-It also made her look like the old tired whore that she sometimes crossed paths with at night, down the street.
+She spent the next minute staring at the back of a book she had never read, gathering dust on the shelf.
+Then she finally made her way to the bathroom.
+The mirror showed her exactly what she had feared.
+The mascara around her eyes and on her cheeks surely made interesting patterns.
+It also made her look like the old, tired whore she sometimes crossed paths with on the street at night.

-“My dear, she said to herself while grabbing the makeup remover, it is time that you stop that bullshit.
-You could also find yourself a boyfriend.
+“My dear, she said to herself as she grabbed the makeup remover, it is time for you to stop this bullshit.
+You could find a boyfriend.
 A real one.”

 A face wash, a shower, an aspirin, some clothes, and another sigh later, she returned to the living room.
-She put her right foot on a wobbly stool and grabbed the mini-holster from the bedside table.
+She put her right foot on a wobbly barstool and grabbed the mini-holster from the nightstand.
 She looped it around her thigh through her slit skirt.
-She was tightening the metal fastenings of her boots when the phone rang.
+She was tightening the metal clasps on her boots when the phone rang.

-Shane picked it up, leaning against the green-grey wall she never bothered repainting.
+Shane answered it, leaning against the green-gray wall she never bothered to repaint.

-“Hi, my beautiful brunette.”
-A warm and sensual voice greeted her.
+“Hello, my beautiful brunette.”
+A warm, sensual voice greeted her.

 “Hello, sweetheart.
 To what do I owe this call?”

-“The five calls that you didn’t return last night.”
+“The five calls you didn’t return last night.”

 “Oh, I’m so sorry.
 I was out.
 My phone was off.”